|

 The third man, after Ivan and Malina, is a father figure appearing with dream images of death all around him: church yards, gas chambers, rape scenes - a whole collage of atrocities.
 During this dream tour an almost mythological approach is used to describe how the woman receives three stones with inscriptions.
 The first reads "Live and be amazed!", the second, "To write is to be amazed!"
 The third inscription is illegible and is not revealed until we reach the last part of the novel.
 The message is "Kill your beloved!".
 This phrase affects the course of events right up to the very last sentence.
 Ivan leaves the woman, Malina's control gets stronger, her self-confidence weakens and the last line of this tale is inexorable: "It was murder."

 The publishing of "'Todesarten'-Projekt" displays a maze of drafts, re-writes, unfinished and finished works of art.
 The intensity of a most personal voice is indescribable, anyone opening one of the volumes to read will sense it immediately.
 Ingeborg Bachmann's power to give life to characters and to shape her language, also with the help of rich literary and philosophical sources, is intellectually impressive, but it also affects us since the use of it is always emotionally motivated.
 It is also striking how many other art forms, besides poetry and literature, that make up her associative universe.
 Time and again, musical references find their way into her play with death.
 "Malina" echoes phrases from Richard Wagners "Tristan und Isolde", the musical drama where the lovers escape the rules and regulations of the real world and greet death as the true life form - the grand love duet of the second act.
 The study in the novel of the dissolution of identity and how the ego is disintegrated, also includes a piece by the Viennese Arnold Schönberg in its web of quotations and allusions.
 The Schönberg melodrama "Pierrot lunaire" is mentioned several times, not least the exclamation "O alter Duft aus Märchenzeit".
+[2] One similarity may be described thus; in the same way as the woman in "Malina" breaks down due to an antithesis in her own personality, so also does Schönberg depict how a miserable man (interpreted by a female soloist using "sprechstimme") is torn apart between desire and despair.

 Music was a part of Ingeborg Bachmann's life in many ways.
 Her interest in Maria Callas has been mentioned, and also her collaboration with composer Henze.
 For him she wrote the poem "Enigma", which ends: